KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 X-Application-Context: application:production
 ```

-Since there is no authentication required for sending the request to the update server checking for new firmware versions and downloading them, it makes me wonder if I could impersonate the ip camera and download the firmware from there...
+Since there is no authentication required for sending the request to the update server checking for new firmware versions and downloading them, it makes me wonder if I could impersonate the IP camera and download the camera's firmware from there for some reverse engineering attempts...

 ## Connecting to Besder camera from ICSee app on a smartphone